obafema/dareyio-pbl/Project25.md

 ![image](https://user-images.githubusercontent.com/87030990/197289954-5582346e-80de-4588-aab5-43c4c4d2082c.png)
 ![image](https://user-images.githubusercontent.com/87030990/197290050-37e3b877-b01f-4014-894f-18c1e68c7808.png)

-* Further troubleshooting was carried out by login in to the artifact-nginx pod.
+* Further troubleshooting was carried out by login in to the container inside the **artifact-nginx** pod.
 Connection was terminated abruptly wjile returning error code 137 which is related to memory issue:

 * The instance type again scaled up from **t3.large** to **t3.2xlarge** for improved performance and artifactory-nginx became ready